Muin Bek Hafeez: India national team

 In 2017, as a late bloomer, Hafeez received an invitation for India’s national team.
 He made his India debut at age 21 for the 2017 SABA Championship in Maldives.
 He achieved a rare feat, playing for the senior squad without prior experience with either the U18 or U16 squad.

 Hafeez played for the team in three continuous tournaments that year-the BRICS Games in China, the William Jones Cup in Chinese Taipei, and the 2017 FIBA Asia Cup in Lebanon.

-In July 2019, Hafeez finally called back up to the national team.
+In July 2019, Hafeez was finally called back up to the national team.

-India’s new head coach Veselin Matic gave him the role as point guard, a position, that India has often struggled with in the past.
+India’s new head coach Veselin Matic gave him the role as point guard, a position that India has often struggled with in the past.
 Hafeez later stressed the major adjustments he had to make to switch positions in such a drastic way.

 At the 2021 FIBA Asia Cup qualification, at the first game against Bahrain, Hafeez ended up with 13 points and 8 rebounds, and led the team in efficiency rating (13).

 Because of his good performance, Hafeez was part of the Starting lineup against Iraq three days later.
 By the final buzzer, Hafeez had ended with a team-high 24 points, a game-high 8 assists, plus 8 rebounds and 3 steals, all while finishing with the highest efficiency in the game (32).
 India cruised to a 94-75 win.
 India was able to end its losing streak.